 What Spark Does

-Spark is versatile, scalable, and fast, making the most of big data and existing data platforms.
+At the time of creation, Apache Spark was considered versatile, scalable, and fast, making the most of big data platforms in the Hadoop ecosystem.

 Processing